almet/notmyidea/content/dev/carto-forms.rst

 ------------------

 I can explore my dataset content using filters related to each form field.
 Faceting can be an idea in order to ease filtering.
-A map shows the resulting features set, and raw data can be downloaded (geojson, xml) Ideally, I would like to obtain a filtered dataset using a Web API.
+A map shows the resulting features set, and raw data can be downloaded (geojson, xml).
+Ideally, I would like to obtain a filtered dataset using a Web API.

 What's out in the wild already?
 ===============================

-Of course, there is google forms, which allows you to do this kind of things, but it's closed and not exactly what we are describing here.
+Of course, there is google forms, which allows you to do these kind of things, but it's closed and not exactly what we are describing here.

-We've discovered the interesting https://webform.com/ which allows to create forms with a nice drag-n-drop flow.
+We've discovered the interesting https://webform.com/ which allows one to create forms with a nice drag-n-drop flow.
 I would love to reproduce something similar for the user experience.
-However, the project doesn't handles APIs and geolocation information.
+However, the project doesn't handle APIs and geolocation information.

 So… Let's get it real!
 ======================

 As you may have understood, this isn't a really complicated problem.
-We have been chatting about that with `Mathieu`_ sometimes about what we would need and how we could achieve this.
+We have been sometimes chatting about that with Mathieu about what we would need and how we could achieve this.

-We probably can come with an elegant solution without too much pain.
+We can probably come with an elegant solution without too much pain.
 Mathieu is used to work with GIS systems (which is really cool because I'm not at all) and knows his subject, so that's an opportunity to learn ;-)